NC Resident Tuition & Fees: $4,779*

 Content synthesizes baccalaureate coursework to address population/community health nursing.
 Content addresses social and ecological determinants of health through ethics, public policy, health education, epidemiology, leadership, case management, partnerships and technology examining outcomes for an evidence-based culturally sensitive practice.
 The Capstone Project applies course content through active learning field experiences and an e-portfolio.

 A debate-seminar course focusing on social, psychological, cultural, economic, political, legal, and ethical environments which shape health care delivery systems.
+Advanced nursing practice in primary care is studied relative to inter professional relationships and leadership in health policy, health care reform, successful models of health delivery, poverty, research, and interdisciplinary health management.

 This theory course builds on basic knowledge of pathophysiology and pharmacology to enhance nursing management of health, wellness, and disease.
 Analysis of current pharmacological based research will provide the foundation for evidence based nursing practice.
 Physiological, pathophysiological, and pharmacological concepts that explain the rationale behind treatment decisions are examined.